-5. CONCLUSION
+5.5 Conclusion

-This chapter has pursued a twofold objective.
+The present chapter has pursued a twofold objective.
 On the one hand, it has addressed the issue of real-time transient stability control, which has long been considered to be extremely problematic if at all feasible.
 Three different schemes have been advocated, able to encounter a variety of specific needs, depending on power systems specifics.

-It was shown that preventive control and its variant, the open loop emergency control, are mature enough and ready for implementation.
-Closed loop emergency control, on the other hand, is very much dependent on today's high tech; its implementation requires strong incentives so as to foster the necessary investment in modernized communication infrastructure and monitoring equipment.
+It was shown that preventive control and its variant, the OLEC, are mature enough and ready for implementation.
+Closed-loop emergency control, on the other hand, is very much dependent on today's high tech; its implementation requires strong incentives so as to foster the necessary investment in modernized communication infrastructure and monitoring equipment.